deckhouse/deckhouse/modules/460-log-shipper/docs/EXAMPLES.md

   - loki-storage
 ```

+{% endraw %}
+{% alert -%}
-> **Note!** If you need logs from only one or from a small group of a Pods, try to use the kubernetesPods settings to reduce the number of reading filed.
+If you need logs from only one or from a small group of a Pods, try to use the kubernetesPods settings to reduce the number of reading filed.
 Do not use highly grained filters to read logs from a single pod.
+{%- endalert %}
+{% raw %}

 ## Collect logs from production namespaces using the namespace label selector option